mozilla/cbindgen/README.md

 ## Configuration

-There are a lot of configurable options for binding generation.
-Options can be specified by creating a `cbindgen.toml` with the options in the binding crate root.
-Alternatively, build scripts can specify options using `cbindgen::generate_with_config`.
+There are some options that can be used to configure the binding generation.
+They can be specified by creating a `cbindgen.toml` with the options in the binding crate root.
+Alternatively, build scripts can specify them using `cbindgen::generate_with_config`.

 Some useful options:

-1. `header` - Optional text to output at the beginning of the file
+1. `header` - optional text to output at the beginning of the file
-2. `trailer` - Optional text to output at the end of the file
+2. `trailer` - optional text to output at the end of the file
-3. `include_guard` - Optional name to use for an include guard
+3. `include_guard` - optional name to use for an include guard
-4. `autogen_warning` - Optional text to output at major sections to deter manual editing
+4. `autogen_warning` - optional text to output at major sections to deter manual editing
-5. `include_version` - Whether to include a comment with the version of cbindgen used to generate the file
+5. `include_version` - whether to include a comment with the version of cbindgen used to generate the file
-6. `braces` - The style to use for braces (can be either SameLine or NextLine)
+6. `braces` - the style to use for braces (can be either SameLine or NextLine)
-7. `line_length` - The preferred length of a line, used when auto breaking function arguments
+7. `line_length` - the preferred length of a line, used when auto breaking function arguments
-8. `tab_width` - The amount of spaces in an indentation
+8. `tab_width` - the amount of spaces in an indentation
-9. `language` - The language to generate bindings in (can be either C++ or C)
+9. `language` - the language to generate bindings in (can be either C++ or C)
-10. `parse_deps` - Whether to parse dependent crates
+10. `parse_deps` - whether to parse dependent crates
-11. `include` - An optional whitelist to use when parsing dependent crates
+11. `include` - an optional whitelist to use when parsing dependent crates
-12. `exclude` - An optional blacklist to use when parsing dependent crates
+12. `exclude` - an optional blacklist to use when parsing dependent crates

 A full listing of options can be found in `src/bindgen/config.rs`